-Waivers of Standards are not granted by the Committee.
-The Standards were designed to be minimum requirements for agencies in Arkansas.
+In extenuating circumstances, Waivers of Standards may be granted by the Committee or the Program Director.
+The standards were designed to be minimum requirements for agencies in Arkansas.
 Agencies should carefully review the standards manual and resolve any questions before making application.